DataDog/datadog-agent/docs/agent/config.md

 ## Environment variables

-All options supported by the Infrastructure Agent in the configuration file can also be set through environment variables;
+All options supported by the Infrastructure and Logs Agents in the configuration file can also be set through environment variables:
  * Option names should be put in uppercase with the `DD_` prefix. (example: `hostname` -> `DD_HOSTNAME`)
  * Nested variables should be specified with an underscore. (example: `DD_CLUSTER_AGENT_CMD_PORT` -> `cluster_agent.cmd_port`)
  * List of values should be separated by spaces. (example: `DD_AC_INCLUDE="image:cp-kafka image:k8szk"`)